Archimedyz/portfolio-site/README.md

 This will create a `dist/` directory with the built files for the site.
 It should include the `index.html`, any public assets such as favicons and manifests, and an `assets/` directory with all other assets and the main CSS and JS files.

+> [!NOTE]
+> You can have the `build` script build into a different directory by setting the `DEPLOYPATH` environment variable.
+> If it's set, then build will use the provided directory for the output.

 After building, if you want to do a quick smoke test, you can preview your build using `preview`:

 ```bash